Szymon-Czuszek/RPA-CHALLENGE/README.md

 This project automates repetitive web interactions using Selenium.
 The script:
 - 📥 Downloads an Excel file from a website
+- 📊 Reads and processes the file with pandas
+-

 ## Setup and Requirements
 Ensure you have Python installed on your system.